Monthly Archives: October 2018

 The second video here although dated in look and style documents the gnostic Cathars in France in the 11 Century.
 So this story continues to resurface time and time again.
 I won’t get into the intrigues surrounding these events as you can watch the documentary to get the gist of what happened.

 What previous gnostics didn’t know was what we do now: computer technology and possible extraterrestrial involvement here.
 There were those in antiquity who alluded to a computer like idea in the Akashic–the hall of records in Vedic mythology.
 If we put these two ideas together from a modern perspective filtered through a gnostic lens we get something like Westworld.
 Only the demiurge is an alien named Elohim/Anu., etc. And we are its creation and slaves and are being manipulated via memory technology similar to what was alluded to by the Hindus; except we don’t have a soul, or maybe we do, but I’m a skeptic regarding that particular aspect of spirituality.
 Hey, after all, I describe as an agnostic gnostic.
-That aspect aside, the alien view on this is usually associated with a cosmic warfare between varying E.T. races with this planet and race of humans caught up in the drama.
-This view gets more complicated, however, if there is dimensional spirituality involved in all this drama and I think there very well may be.
-On a personal note, I would suggest that I’m only here as an independent observer just taking notes!
+That aspect aside, the alien view on this is usually associated with cosmic warfare between varying E.T. races with this planet and race of humans caught up in the drama.
+This view gets more complicated, however, if there is dimensional spirituality involved in all this drama… On a personal note, I would suggest that I’m only here as an independent observer just taking notes!
 I get that my non-attachment to any particular religion or cosmology can be really off-putting for those with strong religious or cosmological attachments.
 I’m also a fan of the words, “I DON”T KNOW!”